kewde/slate/source/index.md

 ## Introduction

-ShadowSend’s anonymous cryptographic transaction protocol uses dual-key stealth addresses, traceable Ring signatures layered with non­interactive zero knowledge proofs.
+ShadowSend’s anonymous cryptographic transaction protocol uses dual-key stealth addresses, traceable ring signatures layered with non­interactive zero knowledge proofs.
 Below you will find a presentation of the anonymous cryptographic transaction protocol which utilises the above mentioned cryptographic principles.
 We explain how Shadow introduces a much higher level of privacy and anonymity to the network while still preserving the core principles of trustless decentralization, unforgeability and double­spend prevention.
 We will also present performance data of our scheme which includes proof sizes, signature generation times and verification times.

 A detailed diagram is available [here](http://i.imgur.com/2XTQhYF.jpg).

-## NIZK (Non-Interactive Zero Knowledge) proofs

-Shadow uses a verification concept called Zero-Knowledge.
-Typically, when a user visits a site, there’s an instantaneous security check, depending on the type of site and what information it’s designed to safeguard.
-Then, the user’s browser looks for a valid security certificate and then conducts a digital ‘handshake,’ sometimes with a string of numbers, for both ends to verify the data.
-Mainstream encryption methods such as SSL can create a longer process on both ends of the transaction.
-However, with Zero-Knowledge, instead of a script that checks the properties and history of a particular coin and verifies that it is indeed unique and unspent, a script could simply verify that the security process was properly followed to create the coin, so therefore the coin is legitimate.
-The designation of the transcription method will remain with that particular coin through its entire history, whether or not it is exchanged to another user.
-This process will also speed up the transaction process and offers privacy guarantees to buyers and sellers.

 ## Dual-key stealth addresses